-Conductor Carlos Checa made his debut on the international scene in 2005 in China, conducting the City Chamber Orchestra of Hong Kong.
-In 2009, he debuted in London with excellent reviews conducting the Royal Philharmonic Orchestra at the Cadogan Hall.
-In 2014 he was personally invited by Maestro Gustavo Dudamel and made his debut in "El Sistema".
-Carlos begins the 2015/2016 season as a Music director and conductor of the Barcelona Youth Symphony Orchestra.
+Carlos Checa leapt to the international scene in China in 2005 conducting the City Chamber Orchestra of Hong Kong.
+In 2009 he performed in London with excellent reviews conducting the Royal Philharmonic Orchestra in the Cadogan Hall, and by personal invitation of maestro Gustavo Dudamel, in May 2014 he made his debut in Venezuela, in "El Sistema".
+Since 2015 he is artistic and music director of the Jove Orquestra Simfònica de Barcelona (JOSB).
+In October 2016, he signed as a music director of the symphony orchestra with the record label Universal Music.

 No cuts or alterations of any kind should be made to this biography without the consent of Carlos Checa.